usnistgov/FederalProfile-8259A/_8259-Control/protection.md

 The management and operational controls to support securing IoT device data according to organizationally-defined requirements.

-## Policies and procedures for IOT device security roles.
+## Policies and procedures for IoT device data security roles.

-Policies and procedures provide the details necessary to implement management and operational controls for establishing roles and responsibilities for IoT device security.
+Policies and procedures provide the details necessary to implement management and operational controls for establishing roles and responsibilities for IoT device data security.
 Controls that may be necessary:

 **Manufacturer:**

-- Provide documentation describing the IoT device capabilities for role-based controls, to establish different roles within the IOT device.
+- Provide documentation describing the IoT device capabilities for role-based controls, to establish different roles within the IoT device.

 **Agency:**

-- Use the manufacturer documentation to establish policies and procedures for IoT device security and privacy roles and responsibilities, such as for the roles to authorize IOT devices, audit IOT devices, etc.
+- Use the manufacturer documentation to establish policies and procedures for IoT device data security and privacy roles and responsibilities, such as for the roles to authorize IoT devices, audit devices, etc.
 - Create and provide training to those who will be responsible for using the IoT devices to teach them how to set and change the role-based settings.

-## Policies and procedures for IOT device integrity.
+## Policies and procedures for IoT device data integrity.

 Policies and procedures provide the details necessary to implement management and operational controls to support IoT device and associated systems data integrity, including establishing the purpose, scope, roles, responsibilities, management commitment, and coordination of IoT devices among organizational entities, and the associated compliance activities.
 Controls that may be necessary: